Four Reliable Fact-Checking Sites

 How to Be Media Literate

-- Independently verify the source (by performing a separate search) and independently verify the information (through more mainstream news sources or fact-checking sites).
+- Independently verify the source (by performing a separate search) and independently verify the information (through mainstream news sources and fact-checking sites).

 Actively investigate your news sources.

 - Select news sources known for high-quality, investigative reporting.
 Search these sources directly.
 Don't settle for web search results or social media news feeds.
 Social media algorithms are designed to present the news that reinforces your current views, not a balanced view.

 Look for in-depth coverage.